 In the spirit of Halloween and all things spooky, we thought this would be the perfect opportunity to explore...

-Autumn in the UK is a fantastic season to cosy up, explore nature and enjoy classic rituals before the end of the year.
+If you’re looking for the signs of autumn then you’re probably really glad that summer is over and who can blame you?
+Autumn in the UK is a fantastic season to cosy up, explore nature and enjoy wholesome traditions before the end of the year.

-The weeks between September and November are a wonderful time of year, perfect for those who love pulling on a snug jumper, relaxing by the heat of a roaring fire and all things pumpkin-spiced!
-What better time to get outside and enjoy the array of vibrant colours on display, as we officially say goodbye to the summer?
+The weeks between September and November are a wonderful time of year, perfect for those who love pulling on a snug jumper, relaxing by the heat of a roaring fire, and all things pumpkin-spiced!

 The third and most unique way of defining autumn is phenologically, based on the migration of birds, the falling of leaves, and other ecological and biological indicators.